RohitPanda/Quic-Test/README.md

 ## Quickstart

 To install libraries, run bash ./libs_installation.sh.<br>
-It installs globally: zlib, libevent, yasm.
-Locally: boringssl, lsquic-client, curl, ffmpeg and compiles all libraries.<br>
+Script requires installed build-essential tools, especially gcc and make.
+To download all distributives with wget, please set up all settings like proxy in advance. <br>
+QUIC YouTube test requires: lsquic, ffmpeg, libevent.<br>
+YouTube test (tcp_youtube_test) requires: ffmgep, curl, yasm, zlib.<br>

+For lsquic and curl boringssl is required.<br>
+Boringssl is built with go.<br>

+Script installs globally if no command is found: zlib, libevent, yasm.
+Other libraries are installed locally only.<br>
-Installing script works only for Debian as it executes apt-get.
+Installing script was tested for Ubuntu 18.04 only.
 For manual installation or script description refer to [Manual installation][Manual installation].

 ## YouTube test (tcp_youtube_test)